Xinyu-Li-123/customized-hermit-V2/README.md

 - Group by `lastmod` instead of `date`

+- Display recent posts

+The original README of Hermit-v2 is kept at the end of this README.

+## TODO

+- [ ] Fix recent post bug.
+Currently it only fetches recent posts within 1 or 2 level of nested folders.
+It should be able to walk over all subfolders and fetch the most recent posts at compile time.

+- [ ] Allow certain index pages to be sorted by post name instead of date, for example, the reading note of a book where title is `Chapter <ID>. <CHAPTER_NAME>`.

+- [ ] Provide options to fold all code blocks in front matter

+    This is because some of the leetcode note contains long codes, making it hard to read.

+    Either there is a feature in hermit v2 that does this, or we will have to implement it ourselves.

+## New Features

+This is a list of features I implemented on top of Hermit-v2

+- Group by `lastmod` instead of `date`

     We group posts by their last modified date, instead of their creation date.
 The last mod date is by default the git's last commit date of the file.

 - Display recent posts